atishp04/ebbr/source/chapter1-about.rst

 SBBR is targeted at the server ecosystem and places strict requirements on the platform to ensure cross vendor interoperability.
 EBBR on the other hand allows more flexibility to support embedded designs which do not fit within the SBBR model.
 For example, a platform that isn't SBBR compliant because the SoC is only supported using Devicetree could be EBBR compliant, but not SBBR compliant.
+EBBR also supports multiple architectures such as AArch64 & RISC-V. However, RISC-V is not compatible with SBBR.
+Thus, a EBBR compliant RISC-V platform would not be SBBR compliant.

 By definition, all SBBR compliant systems are also EBBR compliant, but the converse is not true.